Ishmael9602/wireframing/README.md

 Outlines the interactive elements that users can engage with, such as forms, buttons, and modal windows.
 Example: A login form with input fields that validate user credentials before granting access.

+# Types of Wireframes

+Low-Fidelity Wireframes
+Low-fidelity wireframes are simplified sketches that focus on the basic layout and structure without detailed design elements.
+They are often used in the early stages of the design process to outline content placement and user flow.
+When to Use:
+- Brainstorming ideas
+- Gathering stakeholder feedback
+- Quickly testing layouts before high-fidelity design
+Example: Hand-drawn wireframes or simple digital outlines without colors or detailed components.

+High-Fidelity Wireframes
+High-fidelity wireframes are detailed and polished versions that closely represent the final UI design.
+They include specific design elements, such as font choices, colors, and interactions, making them ideal for finalizing and refining a user interface.
+When to Use:
+- Validating detailed UX/UI components
+- Preparing prototypes for user testing
+- Aligning with development teams before coding
+Example: Figma or Sketch wireframes with realistic UI components.

+Identifying the Wireframe Type in Your Image
+From what you've shared, the wireframe in your image appears to be low-fidelity because it focuses on basic layout and functionality rather than detailed design elements.